rushit4190/Study_Resources/Java Revision/Concurrency_and_Multithreading/Concurrency_and_Multithreading.md

 - Inter-Thread Communication (Cooperation) is a mechanism that enables threads of a process to exchange information or coordinate their execution, thus work together to solve a common problem or to share resources.
 - Polling is the process of continually testing a condition until it becomes true, usually done with the use of multiple loops which determines whether a condition is true or false.
 However, because this method uses numerous CPU cycles, it is wasteful, and hence ITC is imp.
 - To avoid polling, Java provides three methods.
 These are the wait(), notify(), and notifyAll methods().
 Because these methods are in the object class and are marked as final, they can be used in any class.
 They can only be utilized inside a synchronized block.
+- The `java.util.concurrent` package provides higher-level constructs such as locks, semaphores, and condition variables to facilitate inter-thread communication and synchronization.

 **1. wait()**